toladata/TolaActivity/test/js/README.md

 # Using MochaJS and Selenium WebDriver to Test the TolaActivity UI

-This document describes how to set up your system to test TolaActivity using the Selenium WebDriver, Javascript, the MochaJS test framework, the ChaiJS plugin for MochaJS, and the Chrome and/or Firefox browsers.
+This document describes how to set up your system to test TolaActivity front-end code.
+TolaActivity using.
+The tools of choice are:

+* Selenium WebDriver for browser automation
+* Selenium Server for remote browsers (think Saucelabs, BrowserStack,
+* WebdriverIO, a test automation framework for NodeJS and so forth)
+* MochaJS test framework with assorted plugins, particularly the Chai JS assertion library
+* Chrome and/or Firefox browsers

 ## Install Things
 First, download and install all the bits you'll need.
-These include NodeJS, Firefox, Chrome, Mocha, and Chai.
+These include NodeJS, Firefox, Chrome, Selenium, Mocha, and Chai.
 If you are already using NPM, you can use it to install mocha and chai, but do not use the NPM-packaged Chrome or Firefox webdrivers because they might not be current.

 1. Install the latest versions of the [Chrome](ttps://www.google.com/chrome/browser/) and [Firefox](https://www.mozilla.org/download) browsers.
-1. Download [Selenium language bindings](http://www.seleniumhq.org/download/) for the language(s)
-you want to use.
-We're interested in the JavaScript bindings in this document; there are also bindings for Python, Java, Ruby, and C#.

 1. Download and install Chrome's Selenium browser driver, [ChromeDriver](https://sites.google.com/a/chromium.org/chromedriver).
 Place it anywhere in your system $PATH.
 You can also keep it in